NPF For Legislators

 • Report language supporting psoriatic disease public health activities

-House offices may also join the Joyce (R-OH-13)/Wasserman Schultz (D-FL-25) appropriations letter.
+We also ask house offices to join the Joyce (R-OH-13)/Wasserman Schultz (D-FL-25) appropriations letter.

 Insurance-mandated step therapy is when a health plan requires patients to try and fail one or more insurer-preferred treatments before the plan will cover the treatment originally selected by the patient and their provider.
 Also known as “fail first,” these protocols can delay needed treatment and lead to severe or irreversible health outcomes.